PlanMan1717/free-python-ebook/Welcome file.md

 - `print` will print the text specified to the terminal.
 More on this soon.
 - When using a `+` operator to add strings, it is called "concatenation".
 It puts the second string on the end of the first without changing whitespace.

 We needed no sort of libraries to perform that.
-The functions are called "builtins"
+The functions are called "builtins".

+### More on data types

+- Literally everything is a variable.
+	- `print`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxNDEzMTIxNF19
+eyJoaXN0b3J5IjpbLTU1NzUzNTc4NV19
 -->